BardicDefense/purple-hack/spells.md

 #### Seeming

 _Illusion (R: Long, D: 8 hours)_
-Save: Very Hard (Per).
+Save: Perception 17.
 The appearance of up to one subject per two caster levels—including all carried items—is altered.
 Height can be altered up to one full size category shorter or taller; weight can be altered to a similar degree.
 The same basic limb arrangement must be kept.
 If only one subject is disguised,